 My affinity for needles goes back farther than my formal acupuncture training; I worked my way through both undergraduate and graduate school as a professional body piercer at San Francisco's premier piercing studio, Body Manipulations.
 My 12 years working there gave me a great understanding of how to help people through their fear of needles, and to make sure that the experience is a pleasure for them.

 My special studies within the field of Chinese Medicine are varied, and include extensive training in using Chinese Medicine to treat Hepatitis C infection, menstrual disorders, infertility, and pediatrics.
+In 2019 completed a rigorous clinical doctorate degree specializing in gynecology and pain management, and through this program studied at the Zhejiang International Exchange Center of Clinical TCM at the Zhejiang Provincial Hospital of TCM in Hang Zhou, China.
+My doctoral capstone was on the subject of acupuncture and Chinese herbal medicine in the treatment of hot flashes and night sweating associated with menopause.
 I also specialize in working with people who are struggling with mental disorders, depression, anxiety, and sleep problems.
-It is a great pleasure to work with pregnant and post-partum mothers.
+It is my great pleasure to work with pregnant and postpartum mothers.

 When not working, I spend most of my time enjoying the company of my two sweet children, Robby, born in 2005, and Jack, born in 2007.
 They are my greatest inspiration for encouraging health in the world and seeing the beauty and wonder that is in everyone and everything.